Tops Friendly Markets

 Tops Friendly Markets is an American supermarket chain based in Amherst, New York, that operates stores in Upstate New York, Vermont, and Northern Pennsylvania.
 The chain operates full-scale supermarkets.
 Tops is a subsidiary of Northeast Grocery, which also owns the Price Chopper and Market 32 supermarkets based in Schenectady, New York.
-As of August 2022, the company operated 149 stores and 5 gas station/convenience stores.
-The chain formerly operated stores in Ohio and Massachusetts.
+As of August 2025, the company operates 152 stores and 59 gas station/convenience stores.
+It formerly operated stores in Ohio and Massachusetts.

 History

 Early years

 Tops Friendly Markets was co-founded by Armand Castellani, who was born in 1917 in a village outside of Rome, Italy, and Thomas Buscaglia.
 Castellani's family came to the United States in 1920, and eventually settled in Niagara Falls, where his father, Ferrante, opened a small neighborhood grocery store.

 Following his mother's death in 1933, Castellani left school to help manage the store.
 He continued to do so until joining the Army in 1941.
 He attained the rank of captain after five years' service.